apache/skywalking-rover/docs/en/setup/configuration/profiling.md

 ## Profiling Type

-All the profiling tasks is using the [Linux Official Function](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) to open perf event, and attach the eBPF Program to dump stacks.
+All the profiling tasks are using the [Linux Official Function](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) to open perf event, and attach the eBPF Program to dump stacks.

 ### On CPU